daodaofr/AlignPS/README.md

 ## Introduction

-This is the implementation for [Anchor-Free Person Search](https://arxiv.org/abs/2103.11617) in CVPR2021
+This is the implementation for [Anchor-Free Person Search](https://arxiv.org/abs/2103.11617) in CVPR2021.

+A brief introduction in Chinese can be found at https://zhuanlan.zhihu.com/p/359617800.

 ![demo image](demo/arch.jpg)